Who were they? Records reveal Trump fans who stormed Capitol

 “I take full responsibility for my actions, and deeply regret any hurt, pain or embarrassment I may have caused my family, friends, constituents and fellow West Virginians,” the statement said.

 Kunzelman reported from College Park, Maryland, Flaccus from Portland, Oregon, and Mustian from New York.
-Associated Press writers Jake Bleiberg in Dallas; Michael R. Sisak in New York; Michael Balsamo in Washington; Rebecca Boone in Boise, Idaho; James LaPorta in Delray Beach, Florida; and Heather Hollingsworth in Mission, Kansas, contributed to this report.
+Associated Press writers Jake Bleiberg in Dallas; Michael R. Sisak in New York; Michael Balsamo in Washington; Rebecca Boone in Boise, Idaho; James LaPorta in Delray Beach, Florida; Heather Hollingsworth in Mission, Kansas; and Claudia Lauer in Philadelphia, contributed to this report.
+News Researchers Rhonda Shafner and Jennifer Farrar in New York; Randy Herschaft in New Jersey; and Monika Mathur in Washington also contributed.

 Commented